 Day 17: This morning we’ll take the fast ferry to Masohi, the main town on Seram.
 From Masohi we’ll drive three to four hours to Sawai, birding en route as we travel through the Manusela National Park.
 Night in Sawai.

 Days 18–20: We’ll spend three days exploring the wonderful Manusela National Park and its surroundings on Seram.
 During our stay we’ll visit a range of altitudes and habitats, from patches of lowland forest to swamp forests along the north coast of the island and lovely (as well as cooler!) montane forests.
 A relatively new road now dissects Seram north to south, allowing us to more easily drive up to the magnificent forests at 4,300 feet, where we’ll search for high-altitude specialties.
 Seram is a large island with a rich avifauna, including a suite of attractive endemics and near-endemics.
-Some of the very special birds are the distinctive Seram race of Long-tailed (Seram) Mountain-Pigeon, Seram Imperial-Pigeon, Red Lory, Blue-eared Lory, the rare Purple-naped Lory, Seram Swiftlet, Seram Honeyeater, Seram Myzomela, Seram Friarbird, Pale-gray Cuckoo-shrike, Seram Golden Bulbul, Cinnamon-chested Flycatcher, Seram Thrush (very, very difficult), Streaky-breasted Fantail, Seram White-eye, Rufescent and Gray-hooded Dark-eyes, and Seram Oriole.
+Some of the very special birds are the Seram Mountain-Pigeon, Seram Imperial-Pigeon, Red Lory, Blue-eared Lory, the rare Purple-naped Lory, Seram Swiftlet, Seram Honeyeater, Seram Myzomela, Seram Friarbird, Pale Cicadabird, Seram Golden Bulbul, Cinnamon-chested Flycatcher, Seram Thrush (very, very difficult), Streaky-breasted Fantail, Seram White-eye, Rufescent and Gray-hooded Dark-eyes, and Seram Oriole.
 Back down in the lowlands, Lazuli Kingfisher and Long-crested Myna can often be spied perched high on exposed branches.
 There is a good selection of raptors here too, such as Rufous-necked Sparrowhawk, Meyer’s Goshawk, Pygmy Eagle, and Gurney’s Eagle.
 One of our main targets will be the globally endangered and very lovely Salmon-crested or Seram Cockatoo.
 With luck we may also be able to find the remarkable Coconut Crab!
 Nights in Sawai.

 Day 21: After some final birding on Seram we’ll return to Ambon on the afternoon ferry.
 Night in Ambon.